What are Dead Deals?

 When both the seller and the buyer work together to make a transaction go through to the end, they incur various costs to facilitate the transaction.
-Majority of the costs from dead deals are incurred during due diligence when the parties spend a lot of time in verifying the other party’s proposed transaction.
+The majority of the costs from dead deals are incurred during due diligence, when the parties spend a lot of time and resources in verifying the other party’s proposed transaction and financial information.

-On the buy-side, the buyer is interested in knowing if the financial reports presented by the seller represent the actual state of affairs at the target business.
-The buyer will attempt to find out the performance of the company over recent financial periods and seek any explanations for revenue increases and decreases.
+On the buy side, the buyer is interested in knowing if the financial reports presented by the seller represent the actual state of affairs at the target business.
+The buyer will attempt to find out the performance of the company over recent financial periods and seek explanations for revenue increases and decreases.

 The buyer will also be interested in knowing any liabilities attached to undisclosed assets, and any other information that may affect the transaction.
-The costs incurred in conducting due diligence will be considered dead deal costs if the transaction fails to close.
+The costs incurred in conducting due diligence are considered dead deal costs if the transaction fails to close.

-On the other side, the seller will conduct due diligence on the buyer to know their history of closing deals.
-The seller wants to transact with a buyer with a positive history of closing deals in previous transactions.
+On the other side, the seller conducts due diligence on the buyer to know their history of closing deals.
+The seller wants to transact with a buyer with solid financing and a positive history of closing deals.
 For example, if several buyers expressed interest in acquiring the seller ’s business, the seller would perform due diligence to weed out buyers with a questionable past.
-The costs that the seller incurs in conducting background checks will be counted as dead deal costs if the seller fails to close a deal with one of the buyers.
+The costs that the seller incurs in conducting background checks are counted as dead deal costs if the seller fails to close a deal with one of the buyers.

 Examples of dead deal costs

-The following are some of the third-party deal costs that sellers and buyers incur during merger and acquisition transactions that fail to close.
-They include:
+The following are some of the third-party deal costs that sellers and buyers may incur during merger and acquisition transactions that fail to close:

 1. Legal costs

-During an M&A transaction, both the seller and the buyer pay attorneys to draft legal documents for them, as well as handle any legal matters that the parties are required to meet before proceeding with the transactions.
-Some of the legal documents that may be prepared by an attorney include non-compete agreements, purchase and sale agreements, letter of intent, employment contract, etc.
+During an M&A transaction, both the seller and the buyer pay attorneys to draft legal documents for them, as well as to handle any legal matters that the parties are required to clear before proceeding with the transactions.
+Some of the legal documents that may be prepared by an attorney include non-compete agreements, purchase and sale agreements, a letter of intent, or an employment contract.

 2. Valuation costs